johnkm516/Craft-Frontend-Editor/README.md

 ## Proof of Concept

 Clone the repository and download dependencies using `npm i` in the project directory.
 Use `npm run dev` to start the app.
 This sample uses Apollo Client to implement a dynamic GraphQL query.
-My test backend has auth built-in, so I have a `.env` file with username and password. *These variables are public, and therefore is not meant to be used in production.
+My test backend has auth built-in, so I have a `.env` file with username, password, and graphQL API URL. *These variables are public, and therefore is not meant to be used in production.
 You should implement the actual login functionality and use tokens instead.*

-You also need to modify the GraphQL endpoint in `\craftjs-website-generator\graphql\apollo-client.ts` and `\craftjs-website-generator\graphql\errorLink.ts`. *Yes this should be a env variable; like I said, very very rough implementation*.

 Open [http://localhost:3000](http://localhost:3000) with your browser to access the editor.